cthoyt/chembl-downloader/README.md

 ## Contributing

+Please read the contribution guidelines in [CONTRIBUTING.md](.github/CONTRIBUTING.md).

-If you'd like to contribute, there's a submodule called `chembl_downloader.queries` where you can add an SQL query along with a description of what it does for easy importing.
+If you'd like to contribute, there's a submodule called `chembl_downloader.queries` where you can add a useful SQL queries along with a description of what it does for easy importing and reuse.